DarshK-dot/-Update-Advanced-Keylogger-with-file_Encryption-and-Time-Function/README.md

 Replace "password" with your email's password

 Replace "receivers mail id" with the mail id you want to send data

+Replace the key position with the key present in encryption.txt file

+How to get key:
+ - download the generatekey.py
+ - Run it.
+ - the new file names encryption.txt will generate
+ - note that: keep the genrated key safe and save it somewhere in order to decrypt the files without key files will not decrypt.

 Do this changes and you are good to go   :)